CAnBioNet/TkNA/README.md

 #### Inputs
  - `--rand-net`: file output by `synthesize_network_stats.py`
  - `--pickle`: `inputs_for_downstream_plots.pickle` file output by `dot_plots.py`
  - `--bibc-name`: The 'name' of the BiBC calculation performed, from the node_properties.txt file.
-Exam-ple: BiBC_microbe_pheno (if BiBC was calculated between the microbe and pheno groups)
+Example: BiBC_microbe_pheno (if BiBC was calculated between the microbe and pheno groups)

 #### Default outputs
  - `density_plot_with_top_nodes_from_dotplots.png`: contour plot with the top nodes (found in `dot_plots.py`) from the real reconstructed network overlaid on top